Road Trip Prep: What to Do to Avoid a Car Accident While on a Road Trip This Summer

 Dealing with Impaired Driving

 Driving under the influence of alcohol or drugs is not only illegal but also extremely dangerous.
 Impaired driving can significantly reduce your ability to operate the vehicle safely, increasing the risk of accidents.
 In addition, the legal implications of impaired driving are severe.
 The Governors Highway Safety Association notes that penalties can include fines, license suspension, mandatory alcohol education programs, and even imprisonment.
-Remember, a DUI conviction can have long-lasting effects on your life, including higher insurance rates and potential employment consequences.
+Remember, a conviction can have long-lasting effects on your life, including higher rates and potential employment consequences.

 By understanding the dangers and consequences of impaired driving, you can make responsible decisions that ensure your safety and the safety of others on the road.
 In the next section, we’ll discuss how to handle emergency situations during your road trip.